 The Flagler name has long been associated with great music.
 Henry and Mary Lily Flagler frequently hosted musical performances in Whitehall's elaborate Music Room furnished with a 1,249 pipe J.H. & C.S.
 Odell & Co. organ and a Steinway upright piano.
 Flagler's son, Henry Harkness Flagler, was chairman of the New York Philharmonic Society.
 One of Flagler's granddaughters, Jean Flagler Matthews, founded the Flagler Museum, restored Whitehall's elaborate Odell organ and in 1969 brought the New York Philharmonic, conducted by Leonard Bernstein, to South Florida for a Museum benefit concert.
 Another of Flagler's granddaughters, Mary Flagler Cary, amassed a large collection of original music manuscripts now at the Morgan Library.

 The association between the Flagler name and great music continues today in the form of the Flagler Museum Music Series, making it possible to experience chamber music, as it was intended, in the gracious and intimate setting of the Museum's West Room.
 Regularly featured on National Public Radio, the Flagler Museum Music Series features acclaimed musicians performing music composed prior to 1930 in what critics have described as the finest chamber music venue in South Florida.
 Audience members are treated to a rare opportunity to meet performers during a champagne & dessert reception following each concert.

-The 2018 Series includes concerts by: Tesla Quartet (January 9th), Hermitage Piano Trio (January 23rd), Prima Trio (February 6th), Boston Trio (February 20th), Henschel Quartett (March 6th).
+The 2019 Series includes concerts by: Delphi Trio (January 8), The Mesa-Yakushev Duo (January 22), Gryphon Trio (February 5), Akropolis Reed Quintet (February 19), Thalea Quartet (March 5).
 Tickets are $70 each.
-A 2018 Music Series ticket is available for $300 for all five concerts.
+A 2019 Music Series ticket is available for $300 for all five concerts.